applidget/psdock3/README.md

 ####Short term

-- driver for aufs and driver picking
 - force kill delay (add an option to force kill the child process after some times if it didn't responds to a sigterm or sigint: killing psdock will make it's child process an orphan, we want to avoid this)
-- try it with upstart
 - overlay hide the "work" directory

 ####Medium term